The Way You Handle Conflict Makes or Breaks Your Relationships — And How to Get It Right

 Commitment to growth – Viewing disagreements as opportunities to learn rather than threats.

-Reflect on Your Conflict Style
+Five Questions to Identify Your Conflict Style

 Since conflict resolution skills were not always modeled or encouraged, it’s important to reflect on your personal approach to disagreements.
 Ask yourself: